Recovery of funds from the Madoff investment scandal: Civil proceedings

 On February 9, 2009, a partial judgment in the December 11, 2008, civil suit by the U.S. Securities and Exchange Commission, case SEC v.
 Madoff, 08-10791 in U.S. District Court, Southern District of New York (Manhattan) was made permanent.
 As part of the judgment, Madoff was banned from the securities industry.
 He also agreed that his assets would remain frozen and not violate any securities laws.
 The agreement did not require Madoff to admit or deny any allegations against him.
 It also left the issues of any civil fines and repayments to be imposed against Madoff for a later time.
 The agreement was unrelated to any plea or indictment in the criminal matter.

 About 120 Madoff-related class actions have been filed – mainly suits on behalf of investors who indirectly invested when they entrusted their money to funds-of-funds like Fairfield Greenwich Group, (Case No: 09-118) in U.S. District Court for the Southern District of New York (Manhattan) Kingate Management, Tremont Group, and J. Ezra Merkin's Ascot, Gabriel and Ariel Partners.
 The contingency fee to the attorney is usually 25% or more of the recovery.

-JP Morgan Chase Bank
+JPMorgan Chase Bank

 Madoff opened a business account at what was then Chemical Bank in 1986.
 Chemical bought Chase Manhattan in 1996, and the merged bank took the better-known Chase name.
 Chase merged with JPMorgan to form JPMorgan Chase in 2000, and Madoff retained his account there until his 2008 arrest.